brightcove/brightcove-player-sdk-ios/OfflinePlayback.md

 ### Specifying the Download Display Name

-Users can directly examine and optionally delete downloaded videos using the Settings app.
+In iOS 11+, users can directly examine and optionally delete downloaded videos using the Settings app.
 The displayed video name is taken from the "name" property of the `BCOVVideo` object.
 If the "name" property is not present, the offline video token's value will be used instead.

 To provide a more customized experience, you can set a display name for the video asset in the options dictionary passed to `-requestVideoDownload:parameters:completion:` (or when preloading the license).
 Use the `kBCOVOfflineVideoManagerDisplayNameKey` key to set an `NSString` as the new asset display name.

 Note that iOS uses the asset name string as part of the downloaded video's file path, so you should avoid characters that would not be valid in a POSIX path, like a "/" character.

+Also note that iOS 10 does not handle all unicode names properly, so on iOS 10, any unicode strings will instead use the offline video token as the display name.
 You may choose to replace these with more standardized names using the `kBCOVOfflineVideoManagerDisplayNameKey` option.